International Tower Hill Mines (NYSE:THM) Now Covered by Analysts at StockNews.com

-Equities researchers at StockNews.com assumed coverage on shares of International Tower Hill Mines (NYSE:THM – Get Free Report) in a note issued to investors on Wednesday.
+Analysts at StockNews.com began coverage on shares of International Tower Hill Mines (NYSE:THM – Get Free Report) in a report released on Sunday.
 The brokerage set a “sell” rating on the stock.

 International Tower Hill Mines Company Profile